ryanpcole/ModularSensors/deployments/simple_logging_TEROS/ReadMe.md

 This is the example you should use to deploy a logger somewhere where you don't want or have access to a way of streaming live data and you won't want to upload data to the Monitor My Watershed data portal.

+TODO: Figure out how the real time clock works.

 _______

 [//]: # ( @tableofcontents )